MazinKarjikar/snake-game/README.md

 Recreated the classic arcade Snake Game in Python using the Pygame library.
 Very fun first project in Python.

 ## Description
-I wanted to learn Python - I am familiar with Java and other languages, but I never got familiar with Python.
-I thought the best way to do so was to recreate a simple well known game.
+I created the classic arcade game Snake using PyGame in python.
 It keeps track of your score, as well as continually randomly spawns food.
 If you hit the edges of the screen, or you hit your own body, you will lose!
+Use the arrow keys to move your snake.

 ### Dependencies
 * Python installed